lbstroud/documentation/farms/launch.rst

 There is also an :ref:`allowed_hours` policy, if the Account Admin has created this policy and applied it to your |Environment| then this section cannot be modified.

-.. note:: The default Shutdown Method is Suspend.
+.. note:: Lights Out does not affect running Farms by design.
+You will need to suspend/resume (or terminate/launch) the Farm to trigger the settings.
+The default Shutdown Method is Suspend.
 If you choose Terminate, this will destroy the server and potentially cause data loss.